MaxJv1/IndividualProject2DataAnalysis/README.md

 I will go through two preprocessing parts and a reporting part:

-    I. It will be used 11 datasets(from Enacom) in ETL and merge them into 5 meaningful tables from my point of view.
+    I. I had 11 datasets(from Enacom) in ETL and merged them into 5 meaningful tables from my point of view.
        See ETLs.ipynb file.

     II.
 I will explore the data and write some insights about the findings.
         See EDAs.ipynb file.

     III.
 I am going to do a dashboard which will be explained in more detail with the help of EDA.

 This project will try to cope the following aspects (targets) analysing the data: